 Against my new year resolution ‘simplicity’, somehow I have already created a list of tasks and events to do for 2014.
 I certainly don’t live like a retiree.
 I feel no constraint because I do not need to go outside the house to work every day.
 But days are so short that I am constantly playing catch-up.
-I think I have finally come to a conclusion, it is my nature that I am fighting against, nothing else.
-I cannot sit in front of TV without doing the second or the third thing.
-I either do ironing, folding the clothes, or cooking.
+I think I have finally come to a conclusion, that it is my nature that I am fighting against, nothing else.
+I cannot sit in front of the TV without doing the second or the third thing.
+I either do the ironing, fold the clothes or cooking.
 If nothing else, I would try to organize something in my sitting area… endless.
 I know the solution is to get out of the house.

 Do one thing at a time.
-This idea has not come across my mind much and certainly never embossed on me.
+This idea has not come across my mind much and has certainly never been embossed on me.
 Or if it did, it would vanish in 5 minutes.
 I have three photo books that I planned to finish by end of this month.
 I thought I have one month, but due to an unexpected trip coming up towards the end of the month, I have to hustle them up now.
 I am simply not used to procrastination.
 I would rather accomplish my goal earlier, not later.
 So I spent new year’s weekend plowing through thousands of photos till past midnight, and, the pressure slipped into my dream…..

-Just before last snow hit, we purposely filled up all the feeders.
+Just before the last snow hit, we purposely filled up all the feeders.
 I was so happy to see many birds come around, not for my photography, but for them to have enough food in winter while the ground was covered with snow.
-All the birds are literally homeless though they are provided and fed by nature.
+All the birds are literally homeless though they are provided for and fed by nature.
 Looking at this lonely one, I feel he was asking me, “can I take a shelter at your house, even just overnight”?
-I would love to host another bird overnight like we did for Baby Jay (B.J.
+I would love to host another bird overnight as we did for Baby Jay (B.J.
 Story) whom we missed so much.

-I really had the messy dream resembles what I described.
-But the image was taken in my recent walk at the park prior when I was testing a new lens that I got for Christmas.
+Note:I really had a messy dream that resembles what I described.
+But the image was taken during my recent walk at the park prior when I was testing a new lens that I got for Christmas.
 For some reason, I was much attracted to the image and have looked at it repeatedly.
-Later when I had that dream, I have finally got my answer.
+Later when I had that dream, I finally got my answer.

 Life is good and life is full of surprises.
 Photography has become an indispensable part of my life and through it, so my discovery journey continues.